 The great thing about Osprey is that they have an “all might guarantee” so they will repair any damage to your pack as long as you own it.
 I’ve never tested this out, though, as we’ve never had a problem with our Osprey pack.
 As for the Osprey lightweight daypack, I would recommend the black or maybe the blue and orange if you are looking to fit in while traveling on city breaks.
 They also come in a half dozen other colors for a little more fun!

 While looking for the best lightweight backpack, here is our recommendation for the best ultralight daypack.
+Yes there is something out there that is lighter than lightweight.
 Most of the ultralight daypacks tend to be very outdoorsy, but the Osprey Ultralight Stuff Pack looks slick without looking too outdoorsy.
 It’s a slim down version of the Osprey Daylite.